 - 3.1.
 The LDO provides outline planning permission only for those uses specified in Schedule 1, parts 1 to 8 of the Order.
 It does not remove the need to obtain other statutory consents from the Council or other organisations, such as Building Regulations, highways consents, environmental permits or Integrated Pollution Prevention and Control licences. - 3.2.
+Each specific development will need to be subject to detailed submissions to be approved by the Local Planning Authority. - 3.3.
 The LDO does not limit any person's ability to submit planning applications for alternative development on the LDO site.
+The LDO, however, will be a Material Consideration when assessing any such planning application.

-4. THE FOOD ENTERPRISE ZONE SITE
+4. THE SOUTH LINCOLNSHIRE FOOD ENTERPRISE ZONE SITE